CambridgeUniversityPress/IntroductionInterstellarMedium/README.md

+### Companion to "Introduction to the Interstellar Medium"

 Recreate figures from the book and use the code as starting points for some of the questions.
 Most figures are created in python as [jupyter notebooks](https://jupyter.org/) that will open in jupyter labs through [binder](https://mybinder.org/).
 Line drawings are created in [tikz](https://www.overleaf.com/learn/latex/TikZ_package) which require downloading the tex file and running 'pdflatex'.